 If the Rules of Origin don’t cover the vehicle, then a customs duty applies.
 For used vehicles that are 30 years old or younger, this duty is 5%.
 If the vehicle is older than 30 years, then there is no customs duty.
 Calculate taxes as above.
 However, the customs duty payment adds to the vehicle’s value.
 For the purposes of calculating both the GST and the LCT.

 Should you have any additional questions about customs duties and taxes paid on used cars imported into Australia from the United States, please consult the official website for Australia’s Department of Immigration and Border Protection.

 Popular Used and New Vehicles in Australia

 Until recent years, smaller passenger vehicles have been the most popular kind of car sold in Australia.
 However, as technology has improved and they’ve been able to become more fuel efficient, SUVs have been gaining traction.
-In fact, for the first time ever the sale of SUVs has overtaken the sale of smaller passenger vehicles in Australia so far for 2016.
-Given the availability of U.S.-manufactured SUVs, which can be imported into Australia with minimal duties and taxes, the potential for profit is obvious.
+For the first time, the sale of SUVs has overtaken that of smaller passenger vehicles in Australia in 2016.
+Given the availability of U.S.-manufactured SUVs, which can be imported into Australia with minimal duties and taxes.
+The potential for profit is obvious.

 Overall, though, Asian auto makes dominate the Australian market.
-As you’ll discover in most other countries around the world, Japan is on top, owning a 17% share of the used and new auto markets in Australia for 2016.
+As you’ll discover in most other countries around the world, Japan is on top.
+Owning a 17% share of the used and new auto markets in Australia for 2016.
 Following close behind in popularity are Mazda and Hyundai.
-Of note is that Ford remains one of the most popular brands in the country, due in no small part to domestic production of Ford automobiles.
+Of note is that Ford remains one of the most popular brands in the country.
+Due in no small part to the domestic production of Ford automobiles.
 As such, Ford vehicles would be an attractive target through online U.S. used car auctions if you’re seeking to import used vehicles into Australia.